spree-contrib/spree_drop_ship/README.md

 What is drop shipping?

 "Drop shipping is a supply chain management technique in which the retailer does not keep goods in stock, but instead transfers customer orders and shipment details to either the manufacturer or a wholesaler, who then ships the goods directly to the customer." - [wikipedia](http://en.wikipedia.org/wiki/Drop_shipping)

 So the main goal with spree_drop_ship is to link products to suppliers and forward orders to the appropriate suppliers.

-Once an order is placed for a product that belongs to a supplier a drop ship order is created for the product's supplier.
-This drop ship order is then sent to the supplier (via Email by default).
-The supplier then follows a link to the order within the email where they are prompted to confirm the order.
+Once an order is placed for a product that belongs to a supplier a shipment is created for the product's supplier.
+This shipment is then sent to the supplier (via Email by default).
+The supplier then follows a link to the shipment within the email where they are prompted to confirm the shipment.

-After the supplier has confirmed an order and is ready to ship, they can log into the site and update the drop ship order shipping method, and tracking number.
-Once they 'ship' the order the customer will receive their shipment notification, and the drop ship order will transition to a completed state.

-Drop Ship Order's make use of the State Machine similarly to the usual Order, Payment, and Shipment models within Spree.
-The following are the drop ship order states and what they represent:

-* **Active:** Is the initial drop ship order state indicating that it has been created.
-* **Delivered:** Represents that the drop ship order's supplier has been notified of the order i.e. supplier's notification has been delivered.
-By default email notifications will be sent automatically, but you may want to customize things to use an API instead.
-* **Confirmed:** Represents that the supplier has confirmed receiving the drop ship order notification & information.
-* **Complete:** Represents that the drop ship order has been shipped, and the supplier's work is complete.

 Spree Drop Ship used with [Spree Marketplace](https://github.com/jdutil/spree_marketplace) allows handling payments to your suppliers via ACH direct deposits.
 This is still currently a work in progress, and any input is welcome.

 Integrations
 ------------